Sapein/ShelIac/README.md

 ##### How do I write ShelIaC Script then?
 See the documentation.

+##### What is Infrastructure as Code?
+Infrastructure as Code is essentially the practice of modeling server configuration, setups, and management within code.
+Typically in a Domain Specific Language (DSL).

+There is a [Wikipedia Article](https://en.wikipedia.org/wiki/Infrastructure_as_Code) detailing Infrastructure as Code, and there are a myrad of articles (such as [this one](https://hackernoon.com/infrastructure-as-code-tutorial-e0353b530527) and [this one](https://docs.microsoft.com/en-us/azure/devops/learn/what-is-infrastructure-as-code) that go into more detail and even have some tutorials on using the more popular and common programs and services.

 ##### Why shouldn't I just use Ansible or another IaC platform?
 You probably should.